roger-luiz/roger-luiz/README.md

 - :eyes: **Looking for an opportunity as an intern in the development area.**
 - :zap: **My goals**: Aunch a real product with Vuejs and Nodejs, Contribute to the community and To help people through programming.

-> "Ideas don’t come out fully formed.
-They only become clear as you work on them.
-You just have to get started." ― Mark Zuckerberg

 ### Languages and Tools

 <p align="left">